-You can download this file here: server\config.yaml
+You can download this file here: server_config.yaml

 '''

 Human readable description of the server instance.
 This is to help

 your peers to identify the server

 description: Test

 Should be prod, acc, test or dev.
 In case the type is set to test

 the JWT-tokens expiration is set to 1 day (default is 6 hours).
 The

 other types can be used in future releases of vantage6

 type: test

 IP adress to which the server binds.
 In case you specify 0.0.0.0

 the server listens on all interfaces

 ip: 0.0.0.0

 Port to which the server binds

 port: 5000

 API path prefix. (i.e. https://yourdomain.org/api_path/<endpoint>).
 In the

 case you use a referse proxy and use a subpath, make sure to include it

 here also.

 api_path: /api

 The URI to the server database.
 This should be a valid SQLAlchemy URI,

-e.g. for an Sqlite database: sqlite://database-name.sqlite,
+e.g. for an Sqlite database: sqlite:///database-name.sqlite,

 or Postgres: postgresql://username:password@172.17.0.1/database).

 uri: sqlite:///test.sqlite

 This should be set to false in production as this allows to completely

 wipe the database in a single command.
 Useful to set to true when

 testing/developing.

 allow_drop_all: True

 '''

 '''

+Enable or disable two-factor authentication.
+If enabled, users will be

+presented with a QR-code to scan with their phone the first time they log in.

+two_factor_auth: true

 The secret key used to generate JWT authorization tokens.
 This should

 be kept secret as others are able to generate access tokens if they

 know this secret.
 This parameter is optional.
 In case it is not

 provided in the configuration it is generated each time the server

 starts.
 Thereby invalidating all previous distributed keys.

 OPTIONAL

 jwt_secret_key: super-secret-key! # recommended but optional

 Settings for the logger

 logging:

 Controls the logging output level.
 Could be one of the following

 levels: CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET

 level:

 DEBUG

 Filename of the log-file, used by RotatingFileHandler

+file:

 test.log

 Whether the output is shown in the console or not

 use_console: True

 The number of log files that are kept, used by RotatingFileHandler

 backup_count: 5

 Size in kB of a single log file, used by RotatingFileHandler

 max_size:

 1024

 format: input for logging.Formatter,

 format:

 "%(asctime)s - %(name)-14s - %(levelname)-8s - %(message)s"

 datefmt:

 "%Y-%m-%d %H:%M:%S"

 (optional) set the individual log levels per logger name, for example

 mute some loggers that are too verbose.

 loggers:

 - name: urllib3

 level: warning

 - name: socketIO-client

 level: warning

 - name: engineio.server

 level: warning

 - name: socketio.server

 level: warning

 - name: sqlalchemy.engine

 level: warning

 - name: requests_oauthlib.oauth2_session

 level: warning

 Additional debug flags

-debug:

-Set to 'true' to enable debug mode for the socketio server

-socketio: false

 '''